Mike Andrews: 1973 World Series

 In a transaction requested by his old manager Dick Williams despite the objections of team owner Charlie Finley, Andrews signed with the Oakland Athletics on July 31, 1973.
 A part of the ballclub's postseason roster, he appeared in two games of the American League Championship Series, entering both as a pinch hitter.

 In Game 2 of the 1973 World Series between the Oakland A's and the New York Mets, Andrews committed two errors in a four-run twelfth inning, leading to a Mets' 10–7 victory.
-With two outs and the Mets leading 7–6, John Milner's ground ball went through Andrews' legs for the first error, allowing Tug McGraw and Willie Mays to score.
+With two outs and the Mets leading 7–6, John Milner's ground ball went through Andrews's legs for the first error, allowing Tug McGraw and Willie Mays to score.
 One batter later, Jerry Grote hit a ground ball to Andrews, whose throw to first pulled Gene Tenace off the bag for the second error, which allowed Cleon Jones to score.
-Oakland owner Charlie Finley forced him to sign a false affidavit saying he was injured, thus making him ineligible to play for the rest of the series.
-Andrews' teammates and manager Dick Williams rallied to Andrews's defense, including placing his number "17" onto their uniforms with athletic tape as a display of solidarity.
+Finley subsequently forced Andrews to sign a false affidavit saying he was injured, thus making him ineligible to play for the rest of the series.
+Andrews's teammates and Williams rallied to Andrews's defense, including placing his number "17" onto their uniforms with athletic tape as a display of solidarity.
 Finally, commissioner Bowie Kuhn forced Finley to reinstate Andrews.
 He entered Game 4 in the eighth inning as a pinch-hitter to a standing ovation from sympathetic Mets fans.
 Andrews promptly grounded out, and Finley ordered him benched for the remainder of the Series.
 He was given his unconditional release on November 1, eleven days after the A's won their second straight World Series title.
 Andrews never played another major league game, playing baseball in Japan in before retiring.